Robert McKimson: Personal life

 McKimson's wife, Viola, died in 1963.
 In addition to being an animator, McKimson was a skilled horseman and polo player, a dedicated bowler, and a Master Mason.
 He played polo from 1932 until after the outbreak of war in 1942.
-His brothers Tom and Charles McKimson also worked as animators, as did two sisters, Anabel and Aylce McKimson.
-The younger brother, Charles, was frequently part of McKimson's unit at Warner Bros.
+In addition to his brothers Tom and Charles, their two sisters, Anabel and Aylce McKimson, also worked as animators.
+Charles was frequently part of McKimson's unit at Warner Bros.